-\ During the year under review, Sadbhav Infrastructure Project Limited (SIPL) has entered into a share purchase agreement dated July 1, 2019 with inter alia IDBI Trusteeship Services Limited and LTIDPL INDVIT Services Limited, acting in their capacities as the trustee and investment manager of IndInfravit Trust, an irrevocable trust set-up under the relevant provisions of the Indian Trusts Act, 1882, and registered with the Securities and Exchange Board of India as an infrastructure investment trust under the relevant provisions of the InvIT Regulations (as defined below) (the "Trust"), respectively, and the Company (the "SIPL SPA").
-In terms of the SIPL SPA, subject to the terms and conditions therein, and that upon achievement of closing under the SIPL SPA, SIPL has transferred its holding in the above 8 SPVs namely Bijapur Hungund Tollway Private Limited, Aurangabad Jalna Tollway Limited, Hyderabad Yadgiri Tollway Private Limited, Dhule Palesner Tollway Limited, Nagpur Seoni Expressway Limited, Shreenathji Udaipur Tollway Private Limited, Bhilwara Rajsamand Tollway Private Limited and Mysore Bellary Highway Private Limited (MBHPL), a subsidiary of the Sadbhav Infrastructure Project Limited to IndInfravit Trust during the year under review and the Trust now holds 100% (hundred percent) of the total issued, subscribed and paid-up share capital of the above 8 SPVs, on a fully diluted basis as on date of this report.
-(As per the Share Purchase Agreement executed by the Company with SEL for acquition of 100% Equity Shares of MBHPL and pursuant to receipt of approval from KSHIP and Lenders of MBHPL, Equity Shares of MBHPL has been acquired on 18th March, 2020 and pursuant to said SIPL SPA, Company has back to back transferred 100% Equity Shares of MBHPL to IndInfravit Trust on 18th March, 2020).

-The Company has applied for regulatory approvals for the 9th SPV under the SIPL SPA, i.e. Ahmedabad Ring Road Infrastructure Limited (ARRIL), and the same will be closed as and when the necessary approvals are received form the authority.
+^{} Sadbhav Infrastructure Project Limited (SIPL) has entered into a share purchase agreement dated July 1, 2019 with inter alia IDBI Trusteeship Services Limited and LTIDPL INDVIT Services Limited, acting in their capacities as the trustee and investment manager of Indlanfravit Trust, an irrevocable trust set-up under the relevant provisions of the Indian Trusts Act, 1882, and registered with the Securities and Exchange Board of India as an infrastructure investment trust under the relevant provisions of the InvIT Regulations (as defined below) (the "Trust"), respectively, and the Company (the "SIPL SPA") for sale of its stake in 9 SPVs.
+In terms of the SIPL SPA, SIPL has transferred its holding in the 8 SPVs in the Month of February, 2020 and March, 2020.
+However, the Company has applied for regulatory approvals for the 9th SPV under the SIPL SPA, i.e. Ahmedabad Ring Road Infrastructure Limited (ARRIL), and the same will be closed as and when the necessary approvals are received form the authority.